teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 The outputs of this strategy are similar to the ones described in the LC-MS tutotial mentioned previously.

-Before going to the next step of your GC-MS data processing, here are some questions to be able to verify if your files are ready and if you have the same results as us.
-Please check these questions :
+To recap your 'option 2' journey, here are some questions to check the outcomes of your hands-on:

 > <question-title>getting an overview of your GC-MS processing steps</question-title>